 - Cover Letter

-- Registration Fee– Checks should be made out to “Medgar Evers College” w/ a note that reads “Center for Black Literature Retreat” (see note for “Application” for electronic payments.)
+- Registration Fee– Checks and money orders should be made out to “Medgar Evers College” with a note that reads “Center for Black Literature Retreat” (see note for “Application” for electronic payments.)

 Payment plans are available.
 All payments must be made BEFORE the first day of the retreat.